vicolaspetru/merged_repo/readme.txt

 == Changelog ==

+= 2.8.3
+* Fixed issue with Jump to Recipe and Print Recipe that are showing up on homepage as part of the excerpt

 = 2.8.2 =
 * Added support for the new "Guided Recipes" in Structured Data
 * Fixed issue with blocks not showing in archive pages and RSS feeds